The teleport-kube-agent

 databases

-is a YAML list object detailing the databases that should be proxied by Teleport Database access.
+is a static list of databases that should be proxied by

 You can specify multiple databases by adding additional list elements.